Indrek Sammul

-Indrek Sammul (born 28 January 1972) is an Estonian actor.
-He has graduated Estonian Academy of Music's Higher Theatre School in 1994 (now, the Estonian Academy of Music and Theatre).
-Since then he has worked as an actor in Tallinn City Theatre and Ugala Theatre.
+Indrek Sammul (born 28 January 1972) is an Estonian actor, acting coach and stage fighting choreographer.
+In 1994 he graduated from the Estonian Academy of Music and Theatre, where he is a senior lecturer in State Speech.
+Sammul has worked as an actor in Tallinn City Theatre and Ugala Theatre.
 His first television role was in 1995 when he played in a drama series Wikman Boys.

 Personal life

-Sammul was married to actress Katariina Unt from 1993 until they divorced in 1995.
+Sammul was married to actress Katariina Unt from 1993 until their divorce in 1995.
 Since 1998, Sammul has been married to Estonian actress Liina Olmaru.
 The couple have three adopted children, two sons and a daughter.